Home

 Government bridge and roller dam between Rock Island, IL and Davenport, IA

-George maintained a residence in Topeka for many years, owning two lots on Van Buren Street, which he rented.
+George maintained his father's former residence in Topeka for many years, owning two lots on Van Buren Street, which he rented out to tenants.

 The color photo of George, seen here, was taken in December 1959, possibly in California, although not proven with precision.